-- Course work - (recommended) English 445 and/or a research methods class, if appropriate to student's program - Electives that meet requirements for emphasis (6-9 credits) - Tasks - Student chooses an advisor appropriate to her/his program track and compatible with her/his interests.
-(Student may wish to wait until the fall of second year.); - Student begins to arrange an internship, if appropriate to her/his program.
+- Course work - (recommended) English 445 and/or a research methods class, if appropriate to student's program - Electives that meet requirements for emphasis (6-9 credits) - Tasks - Student chooses an advisor appropriate to their program track and compatible with their interests.
+(Student may wish to wait until the fall of second year.); - Student begins to arrange an internship, if appropriate to their program.
 If the internship is to take place in the fall, the proposal must be approved by August 1.